Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Insulin is a critical hormone in your metabolism.
 We need some of it to stop our stored energy from being released in an uncontrolled manner into the bloodstream (which occurs in people with Type 1 Diabetes without injected insulin).
 However, high levels of insulin facilitate excessive levels of growth, particularly in cancer cells that have more insulin receptors.

-Having a waist to height ratio of greater than 0.5 or a waking blood sugar above 5.6 mmol/L or 100 mg/dL is an indication that your insulin levels are above optimal levels.
+Having a waist-to-height ratio of greater than 0.5 or a waking blood sugar above 5.6 mmol/L or 100 mg/dL is an indication that your insulin levels are above optimal levels.

 mTOR